 - Read the helpful hints in EI & Family Members: Are you paying too much?

-- Complete and submit Request for an EI Ruling, CPT1 form.
+- Complete and submit Request for an EI Ruling, CPT1 form (you can submit this through My Business Account).

 - Complete and submit Request for a Refund form (PD24).